ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian Digital Garden plugin - Certain characters in note name won't work (empty page) but will build successfully on Netlify｜數位花園頁名不允許某些合法字元.md

 {"dg-publish":true,"permalink":"/obsidian-digital-garden-plugin-certain-characters-in-note-name-won-t-work-empty-page-but-will-build-successfully-on-netlify/","noteIcon":"2"}
 ---

-I was annoyed to find the following valid characters in the note name (file name) can't be used for publishing:
+It's annoying and surprising to find that following valid characters in the note name (file name) cannot be used for publishing.
+The Netlify build will work yet result in an empty page:

-- double quote (")
+- Double quote (")

-	- change into a single quote / apostrophe (')
+Change into a single quote / apostrophe (')